 Yucatán cuisine

-Considered by many experts as among the best in Mexico, yucatan's cuisine is a mix of indigenous Maya, Spanish, caribbean and Lebanese ingredients, making it something unique, full of exotic flavors and interesting dishes.
+Considered by many experts as among the best in Mexico, yucatan's cuisine is a mix of indigenous Maya, spanish, caribbean and lebanese recipes, making it something unique, full of exotic flavors and interesting dishes.

 International, no traditional and fussion cuisine